MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/README.md

 ## The Emulation tool (CTRL+7)
 ![Edge Emulation Tool](./media/Edge_Emulation.png)

-The [Emulation](./emulation/) helps you test how your webpages run on different screen sizes and hardware features, and how they respond to different user agent strings.
+The [Emulation tool](./emulation/) helps you test how your webpages run on different screen sizes and hardware features, and how they respond to different user agent strings.

 Some interesting features are:

-  - You can emulate different screen sizes and resolutions.
+  - Emulating different screen sizes and resolutions.
   - GPS simulation.

 **Development and debugging tasks it makes easier:**